 Even though you will scarcely be allowed to have physical contact with that person, the Court may approve an agreement to have telephone or third-party contact to facilitate the transfer of your children.
 Often times, an accused person who would otherwise, by necessity, be required to leave home can remain in the home; it may surprise you to find out that many alleged victims will willingly leave the residence to stay with a parent or other relative.
 These things are possible, but they are not just offered like candy; they take some skilled advocacy.

-If the Court is unwilling to agree with an oral argument on the matter, then a skilled Michigan Domestic Violence Lawyer may decide that it is best to file and serve a written Motion to Modify/Amend/Reduce the terms and conditions of your bond and schedule a hearing on the matter – especially where exigent circumstances exist, such as an alleged victim’s drug or alcohol use leaving the children without proper care.
+If the Court is unwilling to agree with an oral agreement on the matter, then a skilled Michigan Domestic Violence Lawyer may decide that it is best to file and serve a written Motion to Modify/Amend/Reduce the terms and conditions of your bond and schedule a hearing on the matter – especially where exigent circumstances exist, such as an alleged victim’s drug or alcohol use leaving the children without proper care.
 In setting the terms and conditions of bond in a Michigan Domestic Violence case, your Judge has a lot of discretion, but the Court Rule specifies that they look at a non-exhaustive, enumerated list of factors, and a well-written Motion to Modify will allow the Judge to review these factors thoughtfully without the immediate, spoken opposition of the Prosecuting Attorney.
 Find the right Michigan Domestic Violence Attorney and don’t settle for being punished when you’re innocent.